kylasweb/GES/VERCEL-SETUP.md

 ## ⚠️ IMPORTANT: File Upload Fix Required

 **File uploads were failing** because Vercel's serverless functions have a read-only filesystem.
-This has been fixed by implementing **Vercel Blob Storage**.
+This has been fixed by implementing **Cloudinary**.

 ### What Changed:
-- ✅ Installed `@vercel/blob` package
+- ✅ Installed `cloudinary` package
-- ✅ Updated upload routes to use cloud storage instead of local filesystem
+- ✅ Updated upload routes to use Cloudinary cloud storage
 - ✅ Logo/Favicon uploads now work on Vercel
 - ✅ Media library uploads now work on Vercel
+- ✅ Automatic image optimization and CDN delivery

-**📖 See `BLOB-STORAGE-SETUP.md` for detailed setup instructions**
+**📖 See `CLOUDINARY-SETUP.md` for detailed setup instructions**

 ---